The Anti-Mormon Predicament

 This in brief is the situation in which Anti-Mormons flounder like drowning men each by his flailing preventing others to board the life raft that bobs about on the choppy waters of their self-imposed shipwreck.
-It is anticipated that this short work will illuminate the major quandaries in which these hapless mariners find themselves in danger of drowning in the churning waters of the Sea of Confusion that they have made their homes.
+It is anticipated that this short work will illuminate the major quandaries in which these hapless mariners find themselves in danger of drowning in the churning waters of the Dead Sea of Confusion in which they have made their homes.

 The Predicament Identified

 Latter-day Saints believe that their beliefs, teachings, principles, rites, and ordinances are little, if any, different than those of the Primitive Christian Church of the first Christian century.
 The tectonic plates of Historical Tradition and Restoration Christianity bump and grind against each other in areas where what was believed, taught, and practised by New Testament Christians was abandoned or changed by successive Christian centuries, so that some doctrines that have been restored seem somewhat alien to Christians unfamiliar with the early history of Christianity.

 Stephen Neill and Tom Wright [Protestant Bible Scholars] say: